 - Posobiec appeared next to Trump Jr. at a “We Build a Wall” event in July 2019.
 Steve Bannon, another Posobiec associate, was ultimately arrested on fraud charges related to that pro-Trump charity operation.

-Editor's note: This article will be updated as Hatewatch's investigation continues.
+Editor's note: This article was updated on April 28 and will continue to be updated as Hatewatch's investigation continues.

 Photo illustration by SPLC